CBhavra/Individual-Project/README.md

 <img src="https://github.com/CBhavra/Individual-Project/blob/main/images/ERD%20v2.jpg"/>

 As can be seen not much has changed from the original.
 I wanted to make one change, removing the format of the team table for the name of team.
-Whhich clearly makes more sense as the name of the team is fairly important.
+Which clearly makes more sense as the name of the team is fairly important.

 ### Testing Analysis

 The project will only contain unit testing and automated testing in Jenkins.
-It's possible to use much better forms of testing however, as per the specification I was to use only what we had been given with reagrds to tools.
-Other forms of testing can involve non-functional testing and maintenance testing which could help to increase the viabiity of the app.
+It's possible to use much better forms of testing however, as per the specification I was to use only what we had been given with regards to tools.
+Other forms of testing can involve non-functional testing and maintenance testing which could help to increase the viability of the app.

 ### Continuous Integration

 <img src="https://github.com/CBhavra/Individual-Project/blob/main/images/CI%20PIpeline.jpg"/>

-The above is a visual representation of my CI pipeline, it shows all the toos used in the project and what happens at each stage until completeion.
+The above is a visual representation of my CI pipeline, it shows all the tools used in the project and what happens at each stage until completion.

 The Jenkins script I used can be characterized in the following way: